azuredevcollege/aidevcollege/day2/CognitiveServices/Challenge/CognitiveServices.md

 - We called those Cognitive Service REST APIs by using Python
 - We trained custom machine learning models (e.g. Custom Vision) using an UI

-As we have seen the Cognitive Services one by one, we want to still continue to combine the ml expert view with the developer view.
-Thus, we will take the Custom Vision Service which we have already tried out and will integrate it into a small application.
-Let's move onto the next challenge.
+In a next step, we want to see how the cognitive services can be embedded into an application.

 :zap: Let's go to **[AI Developer College Day 2 - Cognitive Services Kitchen Sink App](https://github.com/azuredevcollege/cognitive-services-kitchen-sink)**!